nomad/crop/README.md

 semantics allow the actual text contents to be cloned incrementally as different clones diverge due to user edits.

-This allows to create cheap `Rope` snapshots to send to background threads to perform any IO or CPU-intensive computations, while the main thread is kept responsive and always ready for the next batch of edits.
+This allows to cheaply snapshot a `Rope` and send to a background thread to perform any IO or CPU-intensive computations, while the main thread is kept responsive and always ready for the next batch of edits.